Causal Bayesian Optimization via Exogenous Distribution Learning: Problem Statement

 \section{Problem Statement}

-~ Compared to existing methods, our proposed CBO framework studies more general causal models as given in~\eqref{eq:node_scm}.
-Similar as MCBO~\cite{sussex2022model}, our framework adopts GP surrogate models to guide the optimization of soft interventions controlled by an action vector $\mathbf{a} = \{\mathbf{a}_i\}_{i=0}^d$ in reaching the optimal reward value.
-This section gives additional details about the problem settings studied in this paper.
+~ Following prior CBO approaches~\citep{aglietti2020causal,aglietti2021dynamic,sussex2022model,frazier2018tutorial}, we assume that the DAG $\mathcal{G}$ is known.
+Our framework employs GP surrogate models to guide the optimization of soft interventions, which are controlled via an action vector $\mathbf{a} = \{\mathbf{a}_i\}_{i=0}^d$, with the goal of maximizing the reward.
+This section details the specific problem setting addressed in this work.